Many people talk about valuable coins… But have you ever wondered what makes a coin valuable in the first place?

 TIP: It’s good to know the difference between rare coins and scarce coins.

-Rarity refers to the number of coins struck or available, but rarity in itself does not factor into the whole of a coin’s value.
+Rarity takes into account the number of coins struck versus how many are still available.
+But rarity in itself does not factor into the whole of a coin’s value.
+It’s also about demand — the coin’s popularity.

 For example, one of the most valuable rare coins of the 20th century is the 1909-S VDB Lincoln penny — which has a mintage of 484,000 and about 50,000 known survivors.
 This rarity, belonging to one of the most widely collected coin series around (the Lincoln cent) is worth many hundreds of dollars even in well-worn condition.